Metaswitch/clearwater-readthedocs/docs/External_HSS_Integration.md

 ### Allowing one subscriber to have two private identities

-If we wish to use a stock Android SIP client that doesn't contain an **Authentication username** field to make calls through Clearwater, you will have to configure your external HSS so that the subscriber you are trying to register with has two private identities.
+If you wish to use a stock Android SIP client that doesn't contain an **Authentication username** field to make calls through Clearwater, you will have to configure your external HSS so that the subscriber you are trying to register with has two private identities.